Lolapoland/LITA_DB_TRANING/README.md

 - Microsoft Excel [Download Here](https://www.microsoft.com)
   1. For Data Cleaning
   2. For Data Analysis
-  3. For Data Visualization: Pivot Table was used for the data visualization where data can be presented with the use of barcharts, Picharts Pictogram
+  3. For Data Visualization: Pivot Table was used for the data visualization where data can be presented with the use of barcharts, Picharts Pictogram for the interaction and understanding of the user.

 - SQL - Structured Querying Language for Querying of Data
 - Github for Portfoilo Building